Nalchamp/web-scraping-challenge/README.md

   About how many terrestrial (Earth) days exist in a Martian year?
 To answer this question:

-  -Consider how many days elapse on Earth in the time that Mars circles the Sun once.
+  - Consider how many days elapse on Earth in the time that Mars circles the Sun once.

-  -Visually estimate the result by plotting the daily minimum temperature.
+  - Visually estimate the result by plotting the daily minimum temperature.

   Export the DataFrame to a CSV file.